mmeendez8/mmeendez8.github.io/_posts/2024-12-23-preference-alignment.md

 ORPO is computationally more efficient than the previous methods and it is also achieves better results (check the experiments section of the paper).
 The diagram below shows the simplified ORPO pipeline:

 <div class="post-center-image">
-    {% picture pimage /assets/images/fullsize/posts/2024-12-16-preference-alignment/orpo.jpg --alt ORPO diagram %}
+    {% picture pimage /assets/images/fullsize/posts/2024-12-23-preference-alignment/orpo.jpg --alt ORPO diagram %}
 </div>

 {:refdef: class="image-caption"}
-*Figure 3.
+*Figure 5.
 Diagram showing the ORPO pipeline.
-Note it uses the Base Model instead of starting from a SFT trained one. * {: refdef}
+Note it uses the Base Model instead of starting from a SFT trained one.*
+{: refdef}

 There is also a very interesting post from HuggingFace team that shows how they have used ORPO for training Llama3 and obtained very encouraging results.
 You can check it [here](https://huggingface.co/blog/mlabonne/orpo-llama-3).